 In addition to offering a variety of originals films and series, Disney Plus is the digital hub for all things Marvel.
 Whether you've just finished WandaVision, or want to revisit your favorite Avenger on film, Disney+ has got you covered.

-The platform also offers a number Marvel-adjacent and bonus superhero films that are perfect for satiating your superhero addiction ahead of the latest Marvel Studios latest spinoff show.
-With that in mind, we've rounded up a list of movies to watch on Disney+ before diving into the new The Falcon and the Winter Soldier series.
+The platform also offers a number Marvel-adjacent and bonus superhero films that are perfect for satiating your superhero addiction ahead of Marvel Studios' latest spinoff show.
+With that in mind, we've rounded up a list of movies to watch on Disney+ before diving into the new Loki series.
 Here they are.

 Marvel Cinematic Universe Phase One